 Resolution for CID 7317: TGaz editor change 802.11az D4.1 P.150 L.3-7 as follows:

-An RSTA shall follow the rules defined in 26.5.2 (UL MU Operation) when transmitting any Trigger frames of variant Location for TB ranging with the following exceptions.
+An RSTA shall follow the rules defined in 26.5.2 (UL MU Operation) when transmitting any Trigger frames of variant Location for TB ranging with the following rules .

-— An RSTA shall transmit a Ranging Trigger frame as a non A-MPDU. (#3669)
+— A Ranging Trigger frame shall be carried in an S-MPDU if the Ranging Trigger frame is carried in a VHT PPDU or HE PPDU. (#3669)

 — An RSTA shall not transmit a Ranging Trigger frame in a VHT MU PPDU or HE MU PPDU.